 The Legal Adviser holds a rank equivalent to that of Assistant Secretary of State and reports directly to the Secretary of State.
 Four Deputy Legal Advisers collectively supervise Assistant Legal Advisers, who manage the individual regional and functional offices.

 Competition for attorney positions in the Office is intense.
 Approximately 13 to 15 of the nearly 1,000 applicants for permanent employment each year are selected.
-New hires are drawn from third-year law students, judicial clerks, and practicing attorneys from other Federal agencies and the private sector.
-The office also hires approximately twelve summer interns, as well as 20 to 25 externs annually under the work-study program (see below).
-Outstanding academic performance, analytical ability, writing skills, special honors, or achievements, professional experience, publications, and relevant extracurricular activities are important considerations in all selections.
-International legal training or experience and knowledge of a foreign language are not mandatory.
+New hires are generally drawn from judicial clerks, attorneys from other federal agencies, and attorneys in the private sector.
+The Office also occasionally hires third year law students with superior credentials.
+It selects approximately twelve summer interns, as well as 20 to 25 externs annually under the work-study program (see below).
+Outstanding academic performance, analytical ability, writing skills, special honors or achievements, professional experience, publications, and relevant extracurricular activities are important considerations in all selections.
+Knowledge of a foreign language is not mandatory.
 The Office encourages applications from persons with an interest or experience in general government work.
+In addition to hiring generalist lawyers who rotate through the broad range of the Office’s practice areas every two to three years on average, the Office also hires attorneys who are experienced specialists in the following areas: employment law, medical privacy and health care operations, contacting and procurement, FOIA litigation, ethics and financial disclosure, regulations and administrative law, immigration law, and international arbitration.
+Applicants interested in specialist positions in the above areas should indicate such interest in the cover letter.

 Applicants must submit a comprehensive resume that includes information about their educational background and scholastic standing, academic and other honors, professional experience, other government or military experience, publications, and other relevant attributes such as language skills.
 A copy of the applicant’s law school transcript and a list of three academic or professional references must accompany the application; a cover letter is also welcome.